Ray Epps, a target of Jan. 6 conspiracy theories, gets a year of probation for his Capitol riot role

-WASHINGTON (AP) — A man targeted by right-wing conspiracy theories about the U.S. Capitol riot was sentenced on Tuesday to a year of probation but no jail time for joining the Jan.
+WASHINGTON (AP) — A man targeted by right-wing conspiracy theories about the U.S. Capitol riot was sentenced on Tuesday to a year of probation for joining the Jan.
 6, 2021, attack by a mob of fellow Donald Trump supporters.

+Ray Epps, a former Arizona resident who was driven into hiding by death threats, pleaded guilty in September to a misdemeanor charge.
+He received no jail time, and there were no restrictions placed on his travel during his probation, but he will have to serve 100 hours of community service.

+He appeared remotely by video conference and wasn’t in the Washington, D.C., courtroom when Chief Judge James Boasberg sentenced him.
+Prosecutors had recommended a six-month term of imprisonment for Epps.

 Fox News Channel and other right-wing media outlets amplified conspiracy theories that Epps, 62, was an undercover government agent who helped incite the Capitol attack to entrap Trump supporters.
 Epps filed a defamation lawsuit against Fox News last year, saying the network was to blame for spreading baseless claims about him.